Agricultural Building Conversion Planning Permission

 Confirm the lawful status and structural reality of the building first, then test the correct planning route before investing heavily in conversion design.

-Need A More Case-Specific Steer By Email?
+Need A More Case-Specific Steer?

-If this FAQ answers the broad process question but your own case still turns on the details of the project, the property or the local authority area, send over the facts for a more tailored plain-English steer.
+If this FAQ answers the broad process question but your own case still turns on the details of the project, the property or the local authority area, use the structured guidance form for a more tailored case-specific steer.

 Best for

-Borderline, awkward or site-specific cases where broad guidance has helped, but the answer still turns on facts that are unique to your property or proposal.
+Borderline, awkward or site-specific cases where the guides have helped, but the answer still turns on facts unique to your property or proposal.

 What the reply aims to do

-The reply aims to narrow the likely route, flag the tripwires that matter most, and tell you which verification step is safest before more money is spent.
+The reply aims to narrow the likely route, flag the details that matter most, and tell you which verification step is safest before more money goes into the project.

 What to include